ashirviskas/aw-watcher-afk-barrier/README.md

 # ActivityWatcher Barrier

 ## What is it for?
-A custom watcher for users using ActivityWatcher together with [Barrier](https://github.com/debauchee/barrier)
+A custom watcher for users using [ActivityWatch](https://github.com/ActivityWatch/activitywatch) together with [Barrier](https://github.com/debauchee/barrier)

 Watches your keyboard and mouse activity to determine if you are AFK or not